Stephanielpt/twitter/README.md

 - [x] Updated the banner picture in the profile tab
 - [x] Made the background of a tweet the banner pic of the user who tweeted
 - [x] Placed user photo in the compose tweet view
-- [x] Added borders and layers to most images
+- [x] Added borders and layers to many images including the compose tweet text view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):